Termite Baiting Process-Overview

 Termite baiting is a simple process.
 It can be used preventively to detect termites where they are not yet a problem.

-Recommended Termite Bait System: Advance Termite Bait System
+- Recommended Termite Bait System: Advance Termite Bait System with Trelona

 Currently, there is no way to substantiate claims of "complete" colony elimination.
 Laboratory tests do suggest that colony elimination is possible, but in reality, they may have multiple food sources.
 The poisoned bait may not being the only food source.